 I'm worried about being labeled by a diagnosis.

 Providing diagnoses is part of the psychological assessment process.
-I absolutely understand the concern of wanting to avoid any negative labels or emotions that come along with receiving a diagnosis.
+We absolutely understand the concern of wanting to avoid any negative labels or emotions that come along with receiving a diagnosis.
 The intent of diagnosing is to give treatment providers a common language to talk to each other in.
 It is not to reduce your experience or to make you feel bad about yourself.
 During the feedback session, we will discuss what the diagnosis means and how to cope with it if you find it to be upsetting.
-Alternatively, I've also worked with many clients who expressed feeling extremely relieved after receiving a diagnosis.
+Alternatively, we've also worked with many clients who expressed feeling extremely relieved after receiving a diagnosis.
 For someone who has struggled with ADHD or a Learning Disorder all of their life, a huge weight can be lifted knowing that the ADHD or Learning Disorder was the cause of their difficulties at school or work, not that they are stupid or lazy.

 To request a consultation for a psychological assessment, call our scheduling line at (888) 454-1216 or click here.